JWrightEE/aws-cloud-resume/README.md

 ![Architecture](front-end/images/cloud-resume-architecture.png)

-This repository contains the code and infrastructure as code (IaC) scripts for my cloud-hosted resume.
+This repository contains the code and Infrastructure as Code (IaC) scripts for my cloud-hosted resume.
 The application is hosted on AWS, leveraging services such as S3, CloudFront, and Lambda.
-This project was done as part of a challenge to test my abilities using AWS cloud resources as a newly certified AWS Solutions Architect Associate and practice creating a practical infrastructure.
+I undertook this project as part of a challenge to test my AWS cloud resource skills as a newly certified AWS Solutions Architect Associate and to gain practical experience in creating infrastructure.

 [Website Link](https://justinwright-engineering.com)